Grouped Generalized Estimating Equations for Longitudinal Data Analysis: Additional assumptions

-\cite{XY2003} does not restrict the parameter space of $\be$ and the set of all possible covariate variables to be compact.
-However, we need Assumptions (A7) and (A8) because in the proof of the consistency of our grouped GEE estimators, we need to bound $a''(\th_{it})$ and $u_{it}'(\eta_{it})$ uniformly on the whole parameter space for all $i=1,\ldots,n$ and $t=1,\ldots,T$.
-Assumption (A9) requires that the marginal variance of $y_{it}$ is uniformly larger than $0$ for any $\be\in\Bc$ and $x_{it}\in{\mathcal X}$ for all $i=1,\ldots,n$ and $t=1,\ldots,T$.
-The boundedness of $a^{(k)}(\th_{it})$ and $u^{(k)}(\eta_{it})$ for $\be_g$'s in a local neighborhood around $\be_g^0$ is also required to ensure the asymptotic properties of GEE estimators, which is satisfied from Assumptions (A7) and (A8).
-Assumption (A10) is also imposed well and ensures combined with Assumptions (A1) (i) that $\Hb_g(\be_g)$, $\Mb_g(\be_g)$ and so on are invertible when $n$ or $T$ is sufficiently large.
-Assumption (A11) says that the estimated working correlation matrix can be approximated by $\Rb(\be,\gb^0)$ if groups are consistently classified to their true groups on average.
+\end{assumption} Assumption (A6) requires that the marginal variance of $y_{it}$ is uniformly larger than $0$ for any $\bbe\in\Bc$ and $\x_{it}\in{\mathcal X}$ for all $i=1,\ldots,n$ and $t=1,\ldots,T$.
+The boundedness of $a^{(k)}(\th_{it})$ and $u^{(k)}(\eta_{it})$ for $\bbe_g$'s in a local neighborhood around $\bbe_g^0$ is also required to ensure the asymptotic properties of GEE estimators, which is satisfied from Assumptions (A1).
+Assumption (A7) is also imposed well and ensures combined with Assumptions (A2) (i) that $\overline\H_g(\bbe_g)$, $\overline\M_g(\bbe_g)$ and so on are invertible when $n$ or $T$ is sufficiently large.
+Assumption (A8) is the technical assumption similar to the assumptions in Lemma A.2 (ii), and A.3 (ii) of \cite{XY2003}, which ensure the sufficient conditions for the conditions (I*) and (CC) in \cite{XY2003}.
+The idea behind Assumption (A9) is similar to that of the condition (A4) in \cite{Wang2011}, that is, it is essential to approximate $\S_g(\bbe_g)$ by $\overline\S_g^{*}(\bbe_g)$ whose moments are easier to evaluate.
+For this, Assumption (A9) (i) and (ii) say that the estimated working correlation matrix can be approximated by $\overline\R(\bbe^0,\bga)$ in a local neighborhood of $\bbe_g^0$'s and $\overline\bal$.
+Assumption (A9) (iii) says that each cluster is linearly additive for estimating the working correlation matrix.
+Then, this is an intuitively reasonable assumption that most of the working correlation matrix estimators satisfy.
+Assumption (A9) (iv) says that the estimated working correlation matrix can be approximated by $\overline\R(\bbe,\bga^0)$ if groups are consistently classified to their true groups on average.
+In Section \ref{sec:pr}, we provide the accuracy of these approximations under the unstructured working correlation matrix.